Request for Solutions:

 6. DATA RIGHTS, INTELLECTUAL PROPERTY, AND PLANNED TERMS AND CONDITIONS

 The Government will seek Government purpose rights to all development and deliverables of technical data and computer software funded under the transaction agreement, for at least a five-year period.
 Government purpose rights means the right to use, modify, reproduce, release, perform, display, or disclose technical data within the Government without restriction; and release or disclose technical data outside the Government and authorize persons to whom release or disclosure has been made to use, modify, reproduce, release, perform, display, or disclose technical data for United States Government purposes.
 The five-year period, or such other period as may be negotiated, would commence upon execution of the Other Transaction Agreement that required development of the items, components, or processes or creation of data.
-The vendor will have the exclusive right, including the right to license others, to use technical data in which the Government has obtained Government purpose rights under this contract for any commercial purpose during this five-year period.
+The vendor will have the exclusive right, including the right to license others, to use technical data in which the Government has obtained Government purpose rights under this agreement for any commercial purpose during this five-year period.
 Upon expiration of the five-year or other negotiated period, the Government would receive unlimited rights in the technical data and computer software.
 All data and information developed under this effort should be marked with Distribution D Statements.

 The vendor shall make a willful attempt to analyze feasible non-proprietary solutions and incorporate them when applicable to the effort.
 This includes, but is not limited to, software rights, data, source code, drawings, manuals, warranties, and integration efforts.
 The vendor shall clearly state all assumptions made during development of responses.